-The field paper must be completed, presented in a workshop, and accepted by the field paper committee by the end of the third year.
-Students having to redo the field paper must complete it by the beginning of the fourth year.
+The Third-Year Paper.
+The third-year paper must be completed, presented in a workshop, and accepted by the dissertation committee by the end of the third year.
+Students having to redo the third-year paper must complete it by the beginning of the fourth year.

-The field paper is intended to get Ph.D. students started on serious research.
+The third-year paper is intended to get Ph.D. students started on serious research.
 Focusing on a project that is smaller than a dissertation smoothens the transition to research work.
-In many cases, the field paper will turn out to be a major component of the dissertation.
-Students should select their field-paper field by the Fall semester of their third year.
+In many cases, the third-year paper will turn out to be a major component of the dissertation.
+Students should select their third-year paper topic by the Spring term of their second year.

-The field paper will be due by the end of the third year, must be written in LaTeX (or a LaTeX based document processor, such as LyX), and delivered in pdf format.
+The third-year paper will be due by the end of the third year, must be written in LaTeX (or a LaTeX based document processor, such as LyX), and delivered in pdf format.
 LaTeX source files will need to be handed in on request by the committee.
-This gives you the Spring semester to focus your attention on the field-paper project.
-The field paper is intended to represent a serious work of scholarship that would be publishable in an academic journal.
+This gives you the Spring semester to focus your attention on the third-year paper project.
+The third-year paper is intended to represent a serious work of scholarship that would be publishable in an academic journal.
 It should be written in the style of a formal academic research paper.
 It should include an abstract and an introduction, which describes the results (in words, with or without diagrams) and explains how they fit into the literature.
 The body of the paper will present models, theorems, and/or empirical results.
 There should be a concluding section that includes suggestions of possible extensions or of other developments of your ideas.

-Your field paper must be presented to and approved by your committee before the start of your fourth year (i.e. at the end of the spring term, or during the summer).
+Your third-year paper must be presented to and approved by your dissertation committee before the start of your fourth year (i.e. at the end of the spring term, or during the summer).
 If it is deemed not to be of sufficient quality, the student will be put on probation during the fourth year.
-Financial aid will not be extended to the fifth year if the field paper has not been approved by the end of the fourth.
-Independent of approval, the student must file "Form D2" to be admitted to doctoral candidacy by the end of the third year to register for dissertation credit (ECO 7980).
+Financial aid will not be extended to the fifth year if the third-year paper has not been approved by the end of the fourth year.
+Independent of approval, the student must apply to be admitted to doctoral candidacy by the end of the Fall term of the second year to register for dissertation credit (ECO 7980).